 '''

 Extensible Event Format (nicknamed EVE) event log in JSON format

 - eve-log:

 enabled: yes

 filetype: regular #regular/syslog/unix_dgram/unix_stream/redis

 filename: eve.json

 #prefix: "@cee: " # prefix to prepend to each log entry

 the following are valid when type: syslog above

 #identity: "suricata"

 #facility: local5

 #level: Info ## possible levels: Emergency, Alert, Critical,

 Error, Warning, Notice, Info, Debug

 #redis:

 server: 127.0.0.1

 port: 6379

+async: true ## if redis replies are read asynchronously

 mode: list ## possible values: list/lpush (default), rpush, channel/publish

 lpush and rpush are using a Redis list. "list" is an alias for

-\hookrightarrow lpush
+→lpush

-publish is using a Redis channel. "channel" is an alias for
+publish is using a Redis channel. "channel" is an alias for.

 #

-⇔publish
+→publish

 key: suricata ## key or channel to use (default to suricata)

 Redis pipelining set up.
 This will enable to only do a query every

 'batch-size' events.
 This should lower the latency induced by network

 connection at the cost of some memory.
 There is no flushing implemented

-so this setting as to be reserved to high traffic suricata.

 '''